TubercularOx/darkhaunter/fineline.md

 ## The Escape Spell

-The Escape Scene is best understood as a *Call of Cthulhu* spell cast by the Monster in the Dark.&#x20;
+In the Escape Scene, the Monster in the Dark casts a Call of Cthulhu spell.&#x20;

 ### How Call of Cthulhu Spells Work